AlexanderSWilliams/Anti-IP-License/README.md

 **Excuse**

 If anyone notifies you in writing that you have not complied with Notices or the Copyleft conditions, you can keep your license by complying within 30 days after the notice.
 If you do not do so, your license ends immediately.
-Before you comply, you may not assign any relevant intellectual property to anyone that has not licensed intellectual property under this license.
+Before you comply, you may not assign any relevant intellectual property to anyone that has not publicly licensed intellectual property under this license.

 **No Fraud**